squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * disk object cache (with Rock Store only),
  * insecure cache manager statistics (detailed [[Features/CacheManager#SMP_considerations|elsewhere]]).

+Cache indexes are shared without copying.
+Other shared information is usually small in terms of RAM use and is essentially copied to avoid locking and associated performance overheads.

 Conditional configuration and worker-dependent macros can be used to limit sharing.
 For example, each worker can be given a dedicated http_port to listen on.

-Currently, Squid workers do not share and do not synchronize other resources or services, including:
+Currently, Squid workers do not share and do not synchronize other resources and services, including (but not limited to):

  * memory object cache (in some environments),
  * disk object cache (except for Rock Store),